 What is a “season of games”?
 How does that work?

-The Playdate Season is a collection of 12 secret games that are released to players over time — one a week.
+The Playdate Season is a collection of secret games that are released to players over time — currently planned to be one game a week.

-Playdate’s games have been created by some of today’s most exciting indie developers, including Keita Takahashi, Bennett Foddy, Shaun Inman, Zach Gage, and more.
+Playdate’s games have been created by some of today’s most exciting indie developers, some you’ve heard of, and some you haven’t.

 What happens if I buy my Playdate in the middle of a season?

 The plan is to have your season start the first time you power-up the device, but we’re still working out the details.